Let’s face it: there’s no way to promote your brand on social media in April.

 If you’ve previously framed a product or service your business offers as a gift, now is the time to post about how it could work for personal use.
 Try posting an image highlighting all the personal reasons why someone might want to do business with you.
 Springtime often calls for marketing plan refreshment, so your product positioning on social media should be no different.

-April social posts bring May results
+April social media holidays and ideas can bring May results